C-N-G/swtc/docs/Secrets Within the Compound Wiki/Roles/Loyalist/Agent/Assistant.md

 # How to Play
 - As the Assistant you know one player who, besides [[malfunctioning]] or appearing shenanigans, is confirmed to be an [[Agent]].
 Telling as many players this as possible is a great way to let other [[Loyalist|Loyalists]] know they can trust this player.
 - Be wary about immediately trusting the player you learnt!
 You might have learnt false information somehow.
 If you tell them the [[role]] you think they are before they tell you, then they can easily just lie to you by following your lead.
 If this happens, you won't know your information is false.
 Instead, tell them you're their Assistant, and that you'd like to know their [[role]].
+- While it can be very useful to share your information with other players, be careful because it might make you a target.
+If you die, the player that you learnt won't be able to trust their information as they'll be [[malfunctioning]] from now on.

 # How to Narrate
 - The first night that the Assistant is in play, wake up the Assistant.
 Tell them a player who has an [[Agent]] [[role]], and their specific [[role]].
 Send them back to sleep.